Date of Award:

 During the fatigue testing, all alternative slabs experienced differing degrees cracking.
 External strain gauges were used to monitor the slabs before and after the initial cracking caused by the fatigue testing.
 The data from the strain gauges were used to compare the deformation due to fatigue damage that occurred in each slab.
 In addition to the physical testing of the concrete slabs, each alternative slab was modeled in a 3D Finite Element Analysis (FEA) program.
 The results of the FEA models provided the theoretical ultimate strength of each test slab before they were subjected to fatigue damage; these results were compared to the ultimate residual strengths of the test slabs obtained during physical testing.
 The data obtained during this research suggests there are several viable top mat reinforcement alternatives, and the FRP grid used as top mat reinforcement provided the greatest durability for the concrete slabs.

 Hansen, Thaddeus J., "Top Mat Reinforcement Alternatives for Concrete Pavement Slabs With Embedded Inductive Power Transfer Systems" (2023).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8779.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .